ghj0504520/RL-LIB/README.md

 # RL-LIB
-### Implementation of certain RL Algorithms for testing on simple GYM environment
+### Implementation of certain RL Algorithms for testing on some simple GYM environment
 * Sorting out some RL formulae and collecting related papers
 * Providing hyperparameters for testing

-### Checking individual algorithm folder
+### Checking the individual algorithm folder
+* Some implementations are collected from open-source resources
+* Revising and modifying to a similar training logic and coding style